Lillian Ross Was One of the Best Reporters on the Arts, and Life Itself

 Talk Stories (1966) and Takes (1983), collections of her short Talk of the Town items, best represent the regular experience of reading Ross.
 The best of these have the unobtrusive, often implied shape of a “realistic” 20th-century short story with subtle modernist trappings (namely a fragmented presentation that prizes moments over the big picture).
 One of her heroes was Ernest Hemingway, himself the subject of a long 1950 Ross profile that was republished in book form.
 Ross took quite a few of her cues from Hemingway and fiction writers who were influenced by him.
 With few exceptions, the voice was third-person limited: they went here, he said this, she said that, and then this happened.

 It is possible to spend hours reading through Ross’s archive of work, which stretches from the 1940s through the near-present, without encountering a first-person pronoun, unless she was writing about herself.
-And even when she was writing about herself — most notably in 1998’s Here But Not Here, an account of her decades-long affair with her married boss, New Yorker editor William Shawn, who left her nothing in his will, and was criticized as self-serving — there was a sense of detachment, as if Ross were floating overhead looking down at her own life.
+And even when she was writing about herself — most notably in 1998’s Here But Not Here, an account of her decades-long affair with her married boss, New Yorker editor William Shawn, who left her nothing in his will — there was a sense of detachment, as if Ross were floating overhead looking down at her own life.

 As was tradition in pre-’60s mainstream reportage, Ross only appeared in her own pieces in the form of a disembodied “royal” we, and then only as a means of getting the reader into the story quickly and explaining how the reporter came to be in a certain place at a certain time.
 “It was a year ago, on July 28th, that the B-25 crashed into the Empire State Building, and the Army is just now winding up the handling of claims resulting from the accident,” begins a 1946 Talk of the Town item titled “Aftermath.”
 “We’ve had a scholarly briefing on the subject by the officer in charge, Lieutenant Colonel James A. Travis, Chief of the Contracts and Claims branch, Office of the Air Judge Advocate.”
 “We” never appears again in the piece except in other people’s quotes about the crash and the resulting claims.